junxit/us-congress-bills-113/metadata.md

 - 2014-05-15 — Introduced in Senate
 - 2014-05-15 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S3078)
+- 2014-06-24 — Committee on Foreign Relations.
+Ordered to be reported with amendments favorably.
+- 2014-06-25 — Committee on Foreign Relations.
+Reported by Senator Menendez with an amendment in the nature of a substitute and with an amended preamble.
+Without written report.
+- 2014-06-25 — Committee on Foreign Relations.
+Reported by Senator Menendez with an amendment in the nature of a substitute and with an amended preamble.
+Without written report.
+- 2014-06-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 440.